-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 The employment landscape is competitive, and finding an ideal job is easier said than done, regardless of your industry.
 Even if you find a dream opportunity, the real deal may be far different from your expectations.
 The best piece of advice is to dig deep into a job offer before sealing the deal.
-But there are no shortcuts to understanding what it actually implies, and newbies may get it all wrong.
+But there are no shortcuts to understanding what it implies, and newbies may get it all wrong.
 Even seasoned candidates may fail to read between the lines.
 Let us share a few valuable tips on the job offer factors every potential employee must consider before accepting it.

 Have clear expectations